standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 | OSADisorder | OSADisorderCode | 1..1 | concept | SNOMED codes for OSA |
 | OSADisorder | OSADisorderStatus | 0..1 | concept | HL7 status codes |

-[CIMPL's "concept" datatype](cimpl6LanguageReference.md#concept-codes) encompasses any enumerated or terminology-coded data types.
-FHIR's CodeableConcept, Coding, and code are all "concept" in CIMPL.
+[CIMPL's `concept` data type](cimpl6LanguageReference.md#Concept-Codes) encompasses any enumerated or terminology-coded data types.
+FHIR's CodeableConcept, Coding, and code are all `concept` in CIMPL.

 ### Create the Logical Model in CIMPL